 Enjoy the muffins.
 I warn you in advance that they will disappear fast!
 Better make a few batches.
 If you went picking just freeze your berries in 2 cup portions in zip-top bags.
 They will be ready to go for most recipes.

 Chapter five of Blaze New Trails is devoted to making your family adventure at U-pick farms sprinkled with educational opportunities year after year.
-Also, our membership community has tutorial videos for your children on making these muffins, blueberry canning and much more in the food section.
+We dedicate several activities with math, literature and cooking to the blueberry.